cloki0610/CI-Portfolio-Project-5/README.md

 - Github Project has been used to track tasks.
 I used to check the task completion through the process.
 - All links were tested with or without login during the development process and tested again after deployment.
 - Every field in the forms was tested to ensure that they work as they should.
-- I also tested the website in different sizes of the screen by Google Chrome developer tools and the layouts are seems fine.
+- I also tested every pages in different sizes of the screen by Google Chrome developer tools and the layouts are seems fine.
 - Error 404 and 500 page work as expected.

 ### Automated test